-While researching for my website, I have come across many inspiring and compelling stories about those living with lymphedema.
-I’d like to share some of these stories with you for encouragement and inspiration, and let you know that you are not alone.
+While researching for my website, I found many inspiring and compelling stories about those living with lymphedema.
+I’d like to share some of these stories with you for encouragement and inspiration and let you know that you are not alone.
 One such person is Alexa Ercolano.
-You may know Alexa through her social media and/or her blog, The Lymphie Life.
-If you are not familiar with her and her work, let me tell you a little bit about this inspiring young woman.
+You may know Alexa through her social media and/or blog, The Lymphie Life.
+If you are unfamiliar with her work, let me tell you a little about this inspiring young woman.

-When Alexa first heard the word lymphedema associated with her leg, she quickly began to research what that meant.
+When Alexa first heard the word lymphedema associated with her leg, she quickly researched what that meant.
 As a teenage girl coming across pictures of advanced lymphedema and elephantiasis and the possibility of what her future held, it frightened her.
-This led to a ten year battle with anorexia – her belief being if she could control her weight, she could somehow control the size of her leg.
+This led to a ten-year battle with anorexia – her belief being if she could control her weight, she could somehow control the size of her leg.

 Even after she got a proper diagnosis and found a lymphedema therapist to treat her condition, she was still a teenage girl and rebelled against the requirements needed to control her lymphedema.
 “It was really tough for a really long time.
 I felt out of control of my body because of the lymphedema,” said Alexa.
-“The eating disorder was a way to kind of harness control, but in the wrong way and in that I lost control of everything.”
+“The eating disorder was a way to harness control, but in the wrong way, and in that, I lost control of everything.”

 COMING TO TERMS WITH LYMPHEDEMA

-Going through the recovery of her eating disorder helped Alexa come to terms with her lymphedema and the self care required to maintain her disease.
-Alexa realized that it is not a one and done kind of condition, but something that needs to be dealt with on a daily basis.
+Recovering from her eating disorder helped Alexa understand her lymphedema and the self-care required to maintain her disease.
+Alexa realized that it is not a one-and-done kind of condition but something that needs to be dealt with daily.
 Every day you need to get dressed, and every day you need to manage your lymphedema.
 She realized her health was in her own hands.
-It was her responsibility to manage her lymphedema and that no one could do it for her.
+She was responsible for managing her lymphedema, and no one could do it for her.

 THRIVING WITH LYMPHEDEMA

-When Alexa came to the conclusion that her health was in her control and that she ultimately was responsible for it, everything changed for the better.
+When Alexa concluded that her health was in her control and she was ultimately responsible, everything changed for the better.
 This motivation, along with creating her blog “The Lymphie Life,” helped her to come to terms with her condition.

 One thing Alexa did was change the words she used to talk to herself and to talk about herself.
-“I don’t like to say that I’m suffering with lymphedema.
-I say I’m living with lymphedema, like I live with my twin sister,” she says.
-Changing your words can change your attitude about the way you think – not only the words you use to talk to yourself, but also the words you use to speak up for yourself and your needs.
-Although it may be challenging to ask for that seat on the bus to take care of your leg, sometimes your body’s needs have to come before your ego’s needs.
+“I don’t like to say that I’m suffering from lymphedema.
+I say I’m living with lymphedema as I live with my twin sister,” she says.
+Changing your words can change your attitude about how you think – not only the words you use to talk to yourself but also the words you use to speak up for yourself and your needs.
+Although it may be challenging to ask for that seat on the bus to take care of your leg, sometimes your body’s needs must come before your ego’s needs.

 CONNECT WITH ALEXA AND THE LYMPHIE LIFE

-Alexa has been running a blog post, The Lymphie Life, for ten years now.
-It is dedicated to uplift and elevate those living with lymphedema.
-Her website is full of information and resources about lymphedema from someone who’s lived with lymphedema all her life.
+Alexa has been running a blog post, The Lymphie Life, for ten years.
+It is dedicated to uplifting and elevating those living with lymphedema.
+Her website contains information and resources about lymphedema from someone who’s lived with lymphedema all her life.
 It’s also a way to connect with others who are possibly going through the exact same things you are today.
-Reach out, you are not alone.
+Reach out.
+You are not alone.

 How do you “Stay Elevated”?